-Examination results continue to improve with 80% of students achieving grades 9-4 in 2019.
+In 2023, 70% of students achieving grades 9-4.

 Religious Studies is a popular subject.
 It addresses the big questions in life, is intellectually challenging, interesting and rewarding.
 Religious Studies provides a good foundation for Higher Education courses in Religious Studies, Philosophy, Sociology, Social Sciences, Politics and Law.
 In addition, it complements subjects such as History, English Literature and the History of Art.
 Religious Studies benefits a huge spectrum of careers, such as the police service, teaching, law and healthcare.